 My main area of interest is in algorithms, especially for graph problems, specializing in parameterized algorithms, reconfiguration problems, and the confluence of the two.

-I recently co-organized a Banff International Research Station workshop on Combinatorial Reconfiguration.
+In 2017, I co-organized a Banff International Research Station workshop on Combinatorial Reconfiguration.

-Slides from a recent overview talk on reconfiguration, given at CanaDAM 2017, can be found here.
+Slides from an overview talk on reconfiguration, given at CanaDAM 2017, can be found here.

 A survey on reconfiguration that I wrote for a special issue can be found here.

 To join our new mailing list for researchers interested in reconfiguration, please go to the following page: